microsoft/vscode-notebook-testdata/roadmap.md

 * [Google Colaboratory](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)

+# Debug

+In Jupyter Notebook, you can run code cell line by line and the kernel behaves like a debugger.
+In theory, debugging a code cell is similar to debugging a file.
+The notebook provider provides content from the active code cell in current notebook document, and initializes the debugging session with the kernel.
+The provider is also the debug adapter in this case.

+We need to validate if this can work and investigate how debugging should work when the kernel is not connected.

 ## MISC

 Bugs / Polish items

 - [ ] Activation events for notebook provider.
 Activate extension when a notebook file is opened.
+- [ ] Editing in nested code editor, cursor should always be visible.